helenajambor/helenajambor/README.md

 Hi, I’m @helenajambor.
-I am a data visualisation scientists at the university hospital Dresden, lecturer at Berlin Hochschule für Technik for bioinformatics, and trainer in data visualization.
+I am a data visualisation scientists at the university hospital Dresden, lecturer for bioinformatics at "Berlin Hochschule für Technik" and teach data visualization.
 I studied biology in Berlin and Cambridge/UK and was trained in art.